Daily Fantasy Sports in Virginia

 The top DFS operators in the industry offer free bonus cash to any player who signs up for a new account in Virginia.
 If there is a catch, it’s that you have to use the free bonus cash to enter DFS contests.
 But you can keep anything you win.

 Sign up for DraftKings and you’ll get $20 in Free Play when you make your first deposit.
 Plus, you’ll also be entitled to a 20% deposit match up to $500.

-Sign up for FanDuel and you’ll get $5 free with no deposit required and another $5 when you make your first deposit.
+Sign up for FanDuel and you’ll get 1 free sports entry free with no deposit required and another $10 when you make your first deposit.

 Both FanDuel and DraftKings run a variety of freeroll contests and promotions you can enter for free and win real-money prizes.
 They give away millions of dollars like this, particularly surrounding the kickoff of the NFL season.

 Free DFS contests can be a great way to learn how to build lineups.
 They can also help you build a DFS bankroll out of nothing.

 Pay attention to FanDuel and DraftKings advertising and promotions.
 Plus, read the emails they send you to find out when the next free DFS contest is on.

 DraftKings vs FanDuel: Which is the better DFS site?

 There are only a small handful of differences between FanDuel and DraftKings.
 Both have: